winstonDeGreef/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 An animation is given above.

-* the three squares represent the position of earth, moon and Space Ship according to $S$ at $ct=-1$ls.
+* the three squares represent the position of Earth, moon and Space Ship according to $S$ at $ct=-1$ls.
 In the diagram for $S$, these three are, of course, on a horizontal line as they are at the same time according to $S$.
 However, $S'$ sees that differently: there are absolutely not at the same time!!!
 * Earth, moon and Space Ship do travel in the space-time diagrams.
 Their trajectories are shown by dashed lines.
 Their space-time location is represented by the (moving) dots.
 The diagrams are made such, that indeed both observers pass each other at $ct=ct'=0$ and $x=x'=0$.
-The dots represent, where according to $S$ (left diagram) and $S'$ (right diagram) earth, moon and Space Ship are at a certain time on the clock of that observer.
+The dots represent, where according to $S$ (left diagram) and $S'$ (right diagram) Earth, moon and Space Ship are at a certain time on the clock of that observer.
 Note that both position and time have really different values if you compare the diagrams of $S$ and $S'$.
 * In both diagrams, at some point in time the comet impacts the moon and a photon starts traveling in the negative $x$ and $x'$-direction.
 The photon is shown by the blue dot.
 Again nothing happens at the same time.
 But the order of events is the same: first the photon is emitted and only after that it is observed.
 That should of course hold!
 * Notice that the photon is emitted at $ct=0.5$ls according to $S$ and observed at $ct=1.7\mathrm{ls}$.
 So for $S$, the photon traveled for 1.2ls (and covered a distance of $1.2\mathrm{ls}$: of course, photons travel with velocity c).
 However, for $S'$ this is quite different: the photon is emitted at $ct'=-23/30$, that is much earlier than $S$ reports.
 Moreover, it is only registered by $S$ on $ct'=85/30\mathrm{ls}$.
 It traveled for $3.6 \mathrm{seconds}$ on the clock of $S'$!!